 Hi.
 My name is Sherrie Cronin and I am the author of a collection of six speculative fiction novels known as 46.
 Ascending.
 Each one of these books is a stand alone story of a person who develops extraordinary powers when forced to deal with danger in their own lives.
 The books are loosely related because the protagonists of the stories are all family members.

-This is the blog for c3, the fourth novel in the collection.
-Please check out my blogs for the novels x0 (Face Painting for World Peace), y1 (Fire Dancing for Fun and Profit), z2 (Treasure Hunting for a Good Time) and d4 (Touching the Sky to Save the World).
+This is the blog for Layers of Light, the fourth novel in the collection.
+Please check out my blogs for the novels One of One (Face Painting for World Peace), Shape of Secrets (Fire Dancing for Fun and Profit), Twists of Time (Treasure Hunting for a Good Time) and Flickers of Fortune (Touching the Sky to Save the World).
 Book six in the 46.
-Ascending collection is in progress and it (and its blog) will be available soon.
+Ascending collection is called One of Two, but it does not yet have its own blog.

 Here’s my bio:

 Sherrie Roth grew up in Western Kansas thinking that there was no place in the universe more fascinating than outer space.
 After her mother vetoed astronaut as a career ambition, she went on to study journalism and physics in hopes of becoming a science writer.She published her first science fiction short story long ago and then waited a lot of tables looking for further inspiration.

 Unfortunately, when inspiration arrived, it declared to her that it had to be whole book, nothing less.
 One night, while digesting this disturbing piece of news, she drank way too many shots of ouzo with her boyfriend.
 She woke up thirty-one years later demanding to know what was going on.